itm4n/VBA-RunPE/README.md

 (\*) LongPtr is a "dynamic" type, it is 4 Bytes long in Office 32 bits and 8 Bytes long in Office 64 bits. https://msdn.microsoft.com/fr-fr/library/office/ee691831(v=office.14).aspx

+### What about older versions of Microsoft Office (<=2007)?

+As mentionned in the description, this code only works with Office 2010 and above.
+The reason for this is that the `LongPtr` type is extensively used.
+It was first introduced in Office 2010 to help developers make architecture independant code.
+Indeed, as described above, its size will be automatically adapted depending on the architecture of the Office process (32-bits / 64-bits).

+So, if you try to run this code in Office 2007, you will get a `User-defined type not defined` error message for each variable using the `LongPtr` type.
+To work around this issue, you can replace all the `LongPtr` occurences with `Long` (32-bits) or `LongLong` (64-bits).
+Use `Ctrl+H` in your favorite text editor! ;)

+Note: the code could be updated to take this compatibility issue into account but it would require too much effort for relatively little gain.